BrightKage/Python/README.md

-# Python
+# Java
-This contains all the code made using basic python
+This contains all the code made using basic Java